jsenv/core/docs/shared-parameters.md

 You can use `__dirname` to provide the value.<br />
 — see [\_\_dirname documentation on node.js](https://nodejs.org/docs/latest/api/modules.html#modules_dirname)

-Note: All parameter ending with `relativePath` are resolved against `projectDirectoryPath`.
+Note: All parameter ending with `relativeUrl` are resolved against `projectDirectoryPath`.

 ## babelPluginMap